 We’ve already discussed how to be more confident and succeed in life, however this topic is so broad that it’s impossible to cover everything in one small blogpost.
-Therefore, now we’re going to look at factors which distinguish confident people from unconfident people.
+Therefore, now we’re going to look at factors which distinguish confident people from unconfident people because it’s essential to understand if you want to know how to build confidence.
 No one wants to be an unconfident person, right?

 Difference between confident people and unconfident people

 Confident people unlike unconfident people don’t seek approval or praise